Current Page Path

 Doreen R Bradley

-I have a passion for learning and helping students and faculty to become great researchers.
 I lead the Learning Programs & Initiatives group within the University Library and represent the library on campus instruction initiatives.
 In these efforts, I work collaboratively with library instructors and faculty across campus to further information literacy programs.
-I lead the University Library Instruction Committees, promote information literacy on campus, develop librarians as teachers, and assess instruction/student learning.
+I lead the University Library Instruction Committees, and work collaboratively to promote information literacy on campus, develop librarians as teachers, and assess instruction/student learning.
 More recently, I have been engaged in several learning analytics efforts.
 I also teach ALA 105 - Research Methods in the Digital Library through the College of Literature, Science, and Arts.

 I have a B.A. in French Language, Literature, and Translation from the University of Toronto and a M.I.L.S. from the University of Michigan.
 I have been a librarian with the University Library since 1994 in a variety of roles, and from 1992-1994 was a Librarian at the University of Detroit Mercy.
 I have extensive experience in health sciences libraries and in information literacy.